AlfonsoG-dev/javaBuild/README.md

 - [x] create the run powershell script and executes the project

 ## TODO's
-- [ ] using *"-b"* create the files that are not present in the project folder
+- [ ] add to the *--add* CLI command the aggregation of modules like the ones of `javaFX`
->- if the project folder has: "bin, lib" but doesn't have "Manifesto.txt, .gitignore" they will be created
+- [ ] implement the module aggregation for compile, run, create-jar, execution script

 ------